 Biology A level allows for the in-depth study of a wide range of topics concerning living organisms and their place in, and interaction with, the world.

 Girls are encouraged to think and read beyond the strict confines of the specification such that they develop a synoptic view and greater understanding of biology as a discipline.
 Girls will be offered opportunities to attend lectures which will help broaden their understanding of the subject.
-There is an extension programme which is open to all, but is primarily aimed at those applying for biologically-related subjects at university, including subjects such as medicine.
+There are extension programmes which are open to all, but primarily aimed at those applying for biologically-related subjects at university, including subjects such as medicine.
 Some girls enter the Biology Olympiad with considerable success.

 The course lends itself to a number of disciplines, notably Biological Sciences, Medicine, Dentistry, Physiotherapy, Veterinary Science, Pharmacy, Psychology, Biomedical Sciences, Biochemistry, Human Sciences, Sports Science, Geography and Environmental Science.